CompuTec/computec-docs/appengine_versioned_docs/version-3.0/administrators-guide/configuration-and-administration/overview.md

 This section provides a description of the Administration features of AppEngine, along with instructions on how to configure the application to begin using it.

-1. Download the installer from [here](../../releases/appengine/download.md) and run it.
+1. Run installation process described [here](../installation.md).

 2. Entering the following web address in a browser `https://localhost:54001` - 54001 is a default port set for connection; it can be changed in the [Settings section](#settings).

-3. After logging in, click the Administration Panel button
+3. After page is opened, click the Administration Panel button

     ![Admin Panel](./media/overview/browser.png)

-4. Log in using the default log in details:
+4. If this is the first insllation log in using the default credentials:

     Administrator ID: CTSiteUser

     Password: 1234

     ![Admin Login](./media/overview/admin-login.png)

+	You can change password for CTSiteUser in the [System Details](#system-details) section.

 ### Initial Configuration